-Name of the Bank / instrument secured Nature of security Repayment terms 31st March 2021 31st March 2020 UCO Bank First pari passu charge on entire Fixed Asset (Movable & Immov- able) of Kutch Unit and Second pari passu charge on entire Company's current assets Principal Repayable in 20 equal Quarterly installment commencing from Sep, 2018.
+Name of the Bank / instrument secured Nature of security Repayment terms 31st March 2022 31st March 2021 UCO Bank First pari passu charge on entire Fixed Asset (Movable & Immovable) of Kutch Unit and Second pari passu charge on entire Company's current assets Principal Repayable in 20 equal Quarterly installment commencing from Sep, 2018.
 Interest to be serviced on monthly basis as and when due.
-2,427.37 2,683.64 ICICI Bank Exclusive hypothecation charge over the machinery/ equipments acquired under facilities out of the said loan.
-Repayable in 47 equal Monthly instalment of ₹ 1,13,888/- each commencing from November, 2018.
+1,470.29 2,427.37 ICICI Bank Exclusive hypothecation charge over the machinery/ equipments acquired under facilities out of the said loan.
+Repayable in 47 equal Monthly instalment of Rs.1,13,888/- each commencing from November, 2018.
 Interest @ 9.30%.
-21.02 30.38 Deewan Housing Finance Corporation Ltd Exclusive hypothecation charge over the machinery/ equipments acquired under facilities out of the said loan.
-Repayable in 60 equal Monthly instalment of ₹ 3,35,576/- each commencing from May,2019.
+8.80 21.02 Deewan Housing Finance Corporation Ltd Exclusive hypothecation charge over the machinery/ equipments acquired under facilities out of the said loan.
+Repayable in 60 equal Monthly instalment of Rs.3,35,576/- each commencing from May,2019.
 Interest @ 12.50%.
-119.36 128.26 Tata Motors Finance Limited Exclusive hypothecation charge over the machinery/ equipments acquired under facilities out of the said loan.
-Repayable in 36 equal Monthly instalment of ₹ 21,038/- each commencing from September, 2017. - 1.03 Tata Motors Finance Limited Exclusive hypothecation charge over the machinery/ equipments acquired under facilities out of the said loan.
-Repayable in 35 equal Monthly instalment of ₹ 69,746/- each commencing from September, 2017. - 2.74 Tata Motors Finance Limited Exclusive hypothecation charge over the machinery/ equipments acquired under facilities out of the said loan.
-Repayable in 36 equal Monthly instalment of ₹ 21,038/- each commencing from September, 2017.
-1.03 HDFC Bank GECL loan secured by Second Charge on the current assets and on the Immovable Fixed Assets ranking pair passu with the respective Working Capital Bankers.
-Repayable in 48 equal Monthly instalment of ₹ 979167/- each commencing from March, 2022.
-472.99 - Bandhan Bank GECL loan secured by Second Charge on the current assets and on the Immovable Fixed Assets ranking pair passu with the respective Working Capital Bankers.
-Repayable in 48 equal Monthly instalment of ₹ 120833/- each commencing from February, 2022.
-58.00 - Punjab National Bank GECL loan secured by Second Charge on the current assets and on the Immovable Fixed Assets ranking pair passu with the respective Working Capital Bankers.
-Repayable in 48 equal Monthly instalment of ₹ 516667/- each commencing from April, 2022.
-248.00 -

-Name of the Bank / instrument secured Nature of security Repayment terms 31st March 2021 31st March 2020 UCO Bank GECL loan secured by Second Charge on the current assets and on the Immovable Fixed Assets ranking pair passu with the respective Working Capital Bankers.
-Repayable in 48 equal Monthly instalment of ₹ 971373/- each commencing from April, 2022.
-466.26 - Axis Bank Ltd Hypothecation charge over the movalbe fixed assets & machinery/ equipments acquired under facilities out of the said loan.
-Repayable in 48 Instalments by balooning method Monthly instalment, commencing from June, 2017.
-Interest @ 10.50% - 197.82
+90.28 119.36 HDFC Bank GECL loan secured by Second Charge on the current assets and on the Immovable Fixed Assets ranking pair passu with the respective Working Capital Bankers.
+Repayable in 48 equal Monthly instalment of Rs.516667/- each commencing from April, 2022.
+463.16 472.99 Punjab National Bank GECL loan secured by Second Charge on the current assets and on the Immovable Fixed Assets ranking pair passu with the respective Working Capital Bankers.
+Repayable in 48 equal Monthly instalment of Rs.516667/- each commencing from April, 2022.
+242.83 252.99 Uco Bank GECL loan secured by Second Charge on the current assets and on the Immovable Fixed Assets ranking pair passu with the respective Working Capital Bankers.
+Repayable in 48 equal Monthly instalment of Rs.971373/- each commencing from April, 2022.
+512.21 466.26 Punjab National Bank GECL extention - 2 loan secured by Second Charge on the current assets and on the Immovable Fixed Assets ranking pair passu with the respective Working Capital Bankers.
+Repayable in 48 equal Monthly instalment of Rs.414583/- each commencing from January, 2024.
+199.00 - Bank of Baroda GECL extention - 2 loan secured by Second Charge on the current assets and on the Immovable Fixed Assets ranking pair passu with the respective Working Capital Bankers.
+Repayable in 48 equal Monthly instalment of Rs.354167/- each commencing from March, 2024.
+170.00 - Axis Bank Exclusive hypothecation charge over the machinery/ equipments acquired under facilities out of the said loan.
+Repayable in 36 equal Monthly instalment of Rs.89,471/- each commencing from May, 2021.
+Interest @ 9.01%.
+18.69 - HDFC Bank Exclusive hypothecation charge over the machinery/ equipments acquired under facilities out of the said loan.
+Repayable in 60 equal Monthly instalment of Rs.17985/- each commencing from August, 2021.
+Interest @ 8.50%.
+6.21 - Bank of Baroda Exclusive hypothecation charge over the machinery/ equipments acquired under facilities out of the said loan.
+Repayable in 60 equal Monthly instalment of Rs.132348/- each commencing from June, 2021.
+Interest @ 7.15%.
+58.05 -